CraftAcademy/lectures/accounts/part-2.md

 --require rails_helper
 ```

-Okay, we will be using RSpec mainly for unit testing our models, calles model specs behavior of models (usually ActiveRecord-based) in the application.
+Okay, we will be using RSpec mainly for unit testing our models. mSo called model specs tests the behavior of models (usually ActiveRecord-based) in the application.
 Tagging any context with the metadata `type: :model` treats its examples as model specs.

 But we can start out with writing a request spec to test for the desired behaiviour of root path setup (basically repeat the test we wrote in Cucumber).
 In the `spec` folder, create a new folder and call it `requests`.
 Then go ahead and create a new file and call it `root_path_spec.rb`.
 Add the following code to that file: